kiriaze/juice/README.md

 It currently supports Chrome, Firefox, Safari, Opera & IE 9+, also supports major phone devices too.

+Use with Prose.io or CloudCannon for a pleasant GUI.

 Juice follow the SOMA philosophy which parallels the smaccs, oocss, an bem philosophies - but imo much simpler and intuitive.

 ```